Call Today: 407-540-1551

 Lawfully Claimed Property

-Under Florida's Lost or Abandoned property statute, a person who finds lost or abandoned property must report it to law enforcement and deposit with law enforcement a reasonable sum sufficient to cover the agency's cost for transportation, storage, and publication of notice.
-If this procedure is followed and no claim is made, the person is given rightful ownership of the property - even if the previous owner comes forward after the fact.
+Under Florida’s Lost or Abandoned property statute, a person who finds lost or abandoned property must report it to law enforcement and deposit with law enforcement a reasonable sum sufficient to cover the agency’s cost for transportation, storage, and publication of notice.

 Valueless Property

-Simply put, it is impossible to steal trash.
-This is because Florida law only criminalizes the stealing of "property."
-Property is defined as "anything of value" and the Value is defined as "the market value of property at the time and place of the offense or, if such cannot be satisfactorily ascertained, the cost of replacement of the property within a reasonable time after the offense."
-Thus if someone places something by the road, it has become trash that presumably has no value.³
+Property is defined as “anything of value” and the value is the “the market value of property at the time and place of the offense or, if such cannot be satisfactorily ascertained, the cost of replacement of the property within a reasonable time after the offense.”
+[2]

 Contact Criminal Defense Lawyer Richard Hornsby